SAP-samples/teched2023-IN264/exercises/ex2/README.md

-# Configure the SAP Build Process Automation Project
+# Exrecise 2 - Create and Configure the SAP Build Process Automation Project for Equipment and Training Approval Workflow

+## Overview
 In this exercise, you will configure a SAP Build Process Automation project which can trigger an approval process for the equipments and training requests for the newly onboarded employee in SuccessFactors.

 ## Pre-requisite
-SAP Build Process Automation project “New Hire Onboarding Experience – Enterprise Automation Template” is given as a template
+SAP Build Process Automation project “New Hire Onboarding Experience – Enterprise Automation Template” is given as a template.

-## Steps to configure the SAP Build Process Automation Project
+## Exercise steps
 After completing these steps you will have learnt the following.<br>

-1)How to do a Save as New Project of the sample Employee Onboarding Process Project<br>
+1) How to do a Save as New Project of the sample Employee Onboarding Process Project<br>
-2)Add parallel branches to add new Training and Equipment determination rules<br>
+2) Add parallel branches to add new Training and Equipment determination rules<br>
-3)Configure the decision to determine Equipments for the newly hired employee<br>
+3) Configure the decision to determine Equipments for the newly hired employee<br>
 4) Configure the decision to determine Trainings for the newly hired employee<br>
 5) Configure Actions inputs to the data from equipment and training decisions <br>
 6) Release and Deploy<br>
 7) Get the Process Instance ID<br>

-## 1)	How to do a Save as New Project of the sample Employee Onboarding Process Project
+### 1)	How to do a Save as New Project of the sample Employee Onboarding Process Project
 a.
 Go to Lobby link https://in264-72e8h9xc.eu10.build.cloud.sap/lobby <br>
 b.
 Locate the Process Automation type of application with name “New Hire Onboarding Experience – Template” <br>
 <br>![](/exercises/ex2/images/NewProject01.jpg) <br>